BEGINNINGS . . . . . .

 long passed the point where the UK's leading bookseller, WH Smith,

-would automatically take "any book with a Peter Jones cover".
-Then
+would automatically take "any book with a Peter Jones cover" a view they adopted even as early as the 1976 and so it was that

 Arrow Books in London commissioned him to visually repackage an